yifangyou/metabase/docs/operations-guide/advanced-topics-for-running-Metabase-in-AWS-ElasticBeanstalk.md

 # Running Metabase over HTTPS

-This is only relevant if you plan to use HTTPS for your Metabase instance on AWS.
-There is no requirement to do this, but we are sticklers for security and believe you should always be careful with your data.
+There is no requirement to run Metabase over HTTPS, but we are sticklers for security and believe you should always be careful with your data.
+Here's how to set up HTTPS on AWS.

 ## Upload a Server Certificate